johnbiundo/dev.to-articles/blog-posts/generate-knex/generate-knex.md

 }
 ```

-Almost all of this is boilerplate.
+Almost all of this is unchanged from the generated boilerplate.
 We simply added a property to store our connection object (`_knexConnection`), and a `getKnex()` method to instantiate the object the first time it's requested, and then cache it for future use.

 #### Test the Module